SchmidtDSE/maize-loss-climate-experiment/paper/supplemental.md

 | 2030             | SSP245           | 1.5%                  | 1.5%               |
 | 2050             | SSP245           | 12.7%                 | 9.8%               |

 Table: Frequency with which average yield and probability of claim both increase.
 Counterfactual refers to simulations assuming that recent growing conditions persist into the future.
-In other words, the counterfactual assumes no further warming.
-To avoid noise, we consider increases in average yield and increases in claims rates of less than 2% as unchanged. {#tbl:dualincrease}
+In other words, the counterfactual assumes no further warming. {#tbl:dualincrease}

-All that in mind, as further described in Table @tbl:dualincrease, we see that 13% of neighborhoods and 10% of counties see both incrased average yields and increased claims rates together when calculated across the SSP245 2050 series.
+All that in mind, we see that 13% of neighborhoods and 10% of counties see both incrased average yields and increased claims rates together when calculated across the SSP245 2050 series.
+Note that we use geohash center to determine county [@fcc_api_2024] and, to avoid noise, we consider increases in average yield and increases in claims rates of less than 2% as unchanged so not included in Table @tbl:dualincrease.
+However, the gap persists between 2050 SSP245 and 2050 counterfactual frequencies even if this 2% noise filter is removed.

 # Expanded definitions
 We further expand our mathematical definitions from the main text here.
 First, covered loss is defined as dropping below a maximum loss but it can be further described as a percentage within some contexts where a bounded loss may be helpful.
 Note that loss refers to loss below the coverage level.